aionescu/oplang/README.md

 ## Building from source

 In order to build the compiler, simply run `stack build` in the repo's root directory.
-You will need the `Stack` build tool, which you can download [here](https://www.haskell.org/platform/).
+You will need the `Stack` build tool, which you can download [here](https://docs.haskellstack.org/en/stable/README/).

+Once built, run `stack run -- <args>` to run the compiler. (e.g. `stack run -- -o a.out code.op`)

 ## License